fruit098/pex-sol/README.md

 This is the solution for the pex challenge.
 I reversed the js challenge in couple of hours, then I prepared the AST(Abstract Syntax Tree) transformations with help of Babel in order to reverse the process of obfuscation.
 I known the AST transformation can be seen as a litttle bit of overkill in small challenges like this, but the ease of use and final effect of AST transformation proves it quite worthy.
 In case of larger files like modern JS challenges it is basically a necessity to use AST transformations in order to reverse engineer it.
+I used nodejs environment as I find out that there are no dependencies to the browser API and the used functions have same behaviour in nodejs.
 The solution contains multiple files so here is the brief description of them.

 -   challenge.js
     -   original challenge with few commments regarding obfuscation